waggle-sensor/pywaggle/docs/writing-a-plugin.md

 # record a 30-second video from the camera
 video = Camera().record(duration=30)
+with video:
     for frame in video:
         process(frame.data)
 ```

 The Camera class allows users to record a video from camera and store the clip into a file.
 Because it relies on [ffmpeg](https://www.ffmpeg.org/) user code and its container (if in a Docker container) must have ffmpeg installed.
 You may install it as follow,